-- directions which require registered participants to take action in relation to scheduled plant or a market generating unit, and - instructions which require a registered participant to take some other action, i.e. not in relation to scheduled plant or a market generating unit.25
+- directions which require registered participants to take action in relation to scheduled plant or a market generating unit, and - instructions which require a registered participant to take some other action, i.e. not in relation to scheduled plant or a market generating unit.26

 In the period between April 2017 and 30 June 2020, more than 540 directions have been issued by AEMO.
 The majority of these directions have been issued to maintain system security in South Australia in response to inadequate system strength.
-Some of these directions were directions for non-market services, as described in Appendix C of this draft rule determination.
+Some of these directions were directions for other compensable services, as described in Appendix C of this rule determination.

-Reliability directions occur infrequently reflecting that, when the supply demand balance is tight, it is generally more profitable for generators to participate in the market voluntarily and receive the spot price, rather than be directed and then compensated under the framework established by the NER.
+Reliability directions occur infrequently reflecting that, when the supply demand balance is tight, it is generally more profitable for generators to participate in the market voluntarily and